ProjectOpenSea/shipyard/README.md

 ## Usage

+Shipyard can be used as a starting point or a toolkit in a wide variety of circumstances.
+Here's a concrete example.
+To deploy a top of the line NFT contract using shipyard, *TODO*

 ### Reinitialize Submodules
 When working across branches with different dependencies, submodules may need to be reinitialized.
 Run
 ```bash